yuvalmGS/gigaspaces-wiki-jekyll/sbp/mongodb-external-datastore.markdown

 # Cassandra Specifics

-Cassandra configuration can be seen in the [test project resources|https://github.com/Gigaspaces/bestpractices/tree/master/mirror-parent/cassandra/cassandra-common/src/test/resources].
+Cassandra configuration can be seen in the depanlinktest project resourcestengahlinkhttps://github.com/Gigaspaces/bestpractices/tree/master/mirror-parent/cassandra/cassandra-common/src/test/resourcesbelakanglink.

 Cassandra has some issues with the SpaceDocument loading mechanism, primarily because a key attribute is difficult to determine in the EDS (we're looking for a clean API workaround for this.)
 However, POJO support is fully operational.